How to keep your dog safe and well in autumn and winter

-From fireworks to festive tinsel, the Autumn-Winter period can bring lots of different experiences that your dog may not have encountered before.
-Our advice will help make sure they are happy and safe – whatever the weather or occasion.
+From fireworks to frosty walks, the colder months can bring lots of different experiences.
+Some of these might worry your dog, especially if they haven’t encountered them before.
+Our advice will help ensure they are happy and safe – whatever the weather or occasion.

-Make the most of autumnal leaves with this fun enrichment idea for dogs.
-All you need is a container, some fresh dry leaves and your dog's favourite tasty treats.
+Make the most of autumnal leaves with this enrichment idea for dogs.
+All you need is a container, some fresh dry leaves and your pooch’s favourite tasty treats.

-As the nights draw in and the days get shorter, why not cheer yourself up with an autumnal adventure?
-Read our tips for a pawsome holiday with your pooch.
+As the nights draw in and the days get shorter, why not cheer yourself up with a seasonal trip?
+Read our tips for a brilliant break with your pet.

 Halloween can be fun for the whole family but might be stressful and dangerous for your dog.
-Your dog may be exposed to many unfamiliar sights and sounds, especially with so many scary costumes about.
+Help is at hand to ensure your pooch isn’t spooked by unfamiliar sights and sounds.